 As the airlines make it more and more expensive to take a bag with you on a trip, it is becoming increasingly more important to pack your bags efficiently.
 Here are some tips:

 1) Select your clothes, then edit down what you take – Most people take too much and over pack.
 Choose a unified color scheme so that shirts, blouses, pants and/or dresses all work together.
 Then pull out all the clothes you think you will need.
 Now look at what you have selected and edit out some of it, you can probably eliminate about 1/3 – 1/2 of what you have selected and still have plenty.

-3) Packing the suite case – Put the heavier items in your suitcase first with the lightest on top.
+7) Packing the suitcase – Put the heavier items in your suitcase first with the lightest on top.
 This makes it easier to compress the suitcase when you close it.
 Extra tip – put small items like socks or underwear inside shoes to save space.
 Another tip – wear your heaviest shoes, sweater and jacket.

-6) Valuables – Keep valuables, passports, jewelery, prescription medicine, electronics (cameras, tablets, computers, etc.), traveler’s checks, and cash with you in your carry-on bag.
+10) Valuables – Keep valuables, passports, jewelry, prescription medicine, electronics (cameras, tablets, computers, etc.), traveler’s checks, and cash with you in your carry-on bag.

 Now you are ready to head to the airport.

 So how to choose the right vacation for you?

 Vacations are an investment!
 With literally thousands of options, choosing the right vacation and the best value is difficult to sort through.
 That’s where I bring my 12 years of travel experience and expertise to do this right, and get you the best value for your money.
 With the backing of the largest travel consortium behind me, we have options you can’t find online.
 Plus our work just gets started once we book your dream vacation.
 Chat with us to learn more.

 The world awaits you and we look forward to assisting you in choosing the exact right adventure on the waters or land for you and your companions!